Whether you’re a bona fide yogi master or just starting out, yoga can do wonders for your strength, flexibility and even your mental health.

 Child’s pose is one of the most basic and beneficial yoga positions.
 This resting pose stretches out your back to eliminate pain and is also beneficial to your nervous and lymphatic system.

-"It’s one of the key poses that you can come to in the middle of a class whenever you want to relieve stress," she says.
-"It’s very restorative … it’s child-like and allows us to come inward to ourselves."
+“It’s one of the key poses that you can come to in the middle of a class whenever you want to relieve stress,” says Dr. Kennedy.
+“It’s very restorative … it’s child-like and allows us to come inward to ourselves.”

 2. Standing Forward Bend (Uttanasana)